DrMemCS/drmem/drivers/drmem-drv-weather-wu/README.md

 set of participating users so your location should have several useful stations.

-When the driver starts up, it registers all its devices.
+Like all drivers, when this driver starts up, it registers all its devices.
 Part of the registration includes the units for each device.
-For this driver, the set of units are determined by a configuration parameter.
-If you change the config parameter and are using the REDIS back-end, the units of the devices won't get updated at the new restart.
+For this driver, however, the set of units are determined by a configuration parameter.
+If you change the config parameter and are using the REDIS back-end, the units of the devices won't get updated at a new restart.
 The simple back-end doesn't have any persistent storage so each restart uses the current configuration.

 NOTE: The author has seen at least one station provide garbage values to Weather Underground and they simply save and report it.
-This driver will do some sanity checks before updating a device.
-For instance, it won't update the humity device if it reads below 0% or higher than 100%.
-When a parameter is deemed invalid, a warning will be written to the log.
+This driver, therefore, does some sanity checks before updating a device.
+For instance, it won't update the humidity device if it reads below 0% or higher than 100%.
+When a parameter is deemed invalid, the associated device won't get updated and a warning is written to the log.

 | Base Name | Type | Units | Comment |
 |-----------|------|-------|---------|